betimer/note/webrtc/journey.md

 ## Constraint of getUserMedia

 This can consume your time bigly (which kills my time massively).
-There are so many contraint types you can set when you call `getUserMedia()`, but problems can come together with this.
+There are so many constraint types you can set when you call `getUserMedia()`, but problems can come together with this.

 First of all, to check which types of constraint your browser supports: `navigator.mediaDevices.getSupportedConstraints()` You will get an object with each type flag as true or false.